Human Centered Science Design

 Apply here

 Insights gathered from data have broad-reaching effects.
 Visualizations communicate findings to audiences.
-These insights then form the basis of various actions — from introducing new programs and initiatives geared toward specific populations to driving organizational changes to shaping the direction of scientific research.
+These insights then form the basis of various actions.
+New programs and initiatives can be geared towards specific populations.
+Organizations can make changes to positively shape scientific research.
+Data drives real change around the world.

 Explore other emphasis areas from Mizzou's master of science in data science and analytics: